-- 4.1 The main external stack serving ovens 3 and 22, and the two individual stacks serving ovens 13 and 18 shall be maintained at their existing heights and shall not be fitted with caps, cowls or other restrictive devices. - 4.2 The vent extraction serving the bonding area spray booth on the left hand side shall be fitted with a stack that terminates 1 metre above the eaves for the sufficient dispersion and dilution of fumes. - 4.3 The efflux velocity of each stack listed in 4.1 above shall achieve an efflux velocity of 15m/sec. - 4.4 The stacks and ductwork shall have adequate insulation to minimise the cooling of waste gases, and prevent liquid condensation by keeping the temperature of the exhaust gases above the dewpoint. - 4.5 Suitable inspection panels will need to be installed on existing ductwork within 2 months of the date of this permit as agreed with the Regulator and any new ductwork when fitted to enable the proper internal inspection of ductwork.
+- 4.1 The external stacks serving the bonding agent spray booth and the cleaning and releasing area shall be maintained at their existing heights and shall not be fitted with caps, cowls or other restrictive devices. - 4.2 The efflux velocity of each stack in 4.1 shall achieve an efflux velocity of 15m/sec. - 4.3 The stacks and ductwork shall have adequate insulation to minimise the cooling of waste gases, and prevent liquid condensation by keeping the temperature of the exhaust gases above the dewpoint. - 4.4 Suitable inspection panels will need to be installed on existing ductwork within 2 months of the date of this permit as agreed with the Regulator and any new ductwork when fitted to enable the proper internal inspection of ductwork.